madikon/grumphp-composer-audit/README.md

 # Grumphp composer audit

-Execute composer audit with [GrumPHP](https://github.com/phpro/grumphp).
+Executes composer audit with [GrumPHP](https://github.com/phpro/grumphp).
+Since Composer 2.4 there is a new command called audit, that lists reported security vulnerabilities on current package versions.
+If the task encounters a vulnerable version, a warning is displayed.

 ## Installation